 When you make withdrawals in retirement, the government taxes it as income.
 Some states don’t tax IRA withdrawals, but the federal income tax always applies.
 This is an advantage for many people because they are likely to be in a lower tax bracket in retirement than they are while working.
 Thus, their contributions are likely to be subject to a lower tax rate.

-That said, your gains will also be taxed as income, rather than as capital gains.
-(Capital gains are taxed at 0% of up to $78,750 for married joint filers in 2019).
+That said, your gains will also come under income taxes, rather than as capital gains.
 So depending on your tax bracket and filing status in retirement, you could end up paying more taxes on the gains than if you had not invested through a tax-deferred account.
 For many people, in fact, a Roth IRA is a better deal, as you pay taxes upfront on the contributions – but owe none on your gains.

 How to Open a Traditional IRA

 If you decide that a traditional IRA is right for you, it’s time to open an account.
 This is a fairly simple process.
 However, you’ll want to make sure you have all your relevant financial information ready when you start the process.
 You’ll need your bank account information and Social Security number, at the very least.

 You’ll also need to pick a provider.
 Some banks offer IRAs, as do many mutual fund companies.
 Once you’ve chosen the company you want to use, go to its website and follow the instructions for opening an account.
 You’ll connect your bank account to your new traditional IRA and deposits will come directly from there.